yanchenglee98/tp/docs/DeveloperGuide.md

 5. Data should be stored in a human editable text file.
 6. Should be for a single-user
 7. JAR file should be less than 100Mb.
-8. PDF files should be less than 15Mb per file

 ### Glossary